 Approach to the Cystic Neck Mass by Rod Rezaee, MD

-Use of Stents in Sinus Surgery by Kenny Rodriguez, MD
+Use of Stents in Sinus Surgery by Kenneth Rodriguez, MD

 Updates to the AJCC 8th Edition by Chad Zender, MD

 UH ENT Quality Update by Nicole Maronian, MD

 As part of the annual James E. Arnold, MD, Lectureship, this year’s keynote address, “Advances in the Management and Treatment of Sinusitis,” was delivered by Alex Chiu, MD.
 Dr. Chiu is the Russell E. Bridwell, MD, Endowed Chairman and Professor of the Department of Otolaryngology-Head and Neck Surgery at the University of Kansas School of Medicine.
 Actively involved in research on chronic rhinosinusitis, sinonasal tumors, and outcomes of sinus and skull base surgery, Dr. Chiu is widely recognized as a leader in the treatment of disorders of the paranasal sinuses and is a well-published author on these topics.